-Although CIT’s still participate in a variety of camp activities they are no longer playing for themselves, but playing to make sure all campers are engaged in a safe and fun activity.
+Although CIT’s still participate in a variety of camp activities, they are no longer playing for themselves.
+They are now playing to make sure all campers are engaged in a safe and fun activity.

 What is the best age to be a CIT?